olizimmermann/s3dns/README.md

 s3dns is a lightweight DNS server designed to uncover Amazon S3 buckets by resolving CNAME records and matching AWS S3 URL patterns.
 It’s a valuable tool for security researchers, penetration testers, and developers aiming to identify exposed S3 buckets during domain analysis.

 ### Features
-- Acts as a DNS server that follows CNAME records
+- Acts as a DNS server that follows CNAME records (sometimes websites hide s3 location behind CNAMES)
-- Identifies and matches AWS S3 bucket URL patterns ￼
+- Identifies and matches AWS S3 bucket URL patterns
 - Assists in discovering potentially exposed S3 buckets
 - Lightweight and easy to deploy using Docker